niteshSingh001/GitFinder/README.md

 # Project Title

-Created a web page that displays the public Github repositories belonging to any specific user
+Created a web page that displays the public Github repositories belonging to any specific user.
+Their is a search bar to enter username to get specific user's profile and repositories.

 ## Tech Stack